g10578001/tutorial/README.md

 # tutorial
-first time to use Gtt
+first time to use Git